• Homepage

 Goats · Close to 18 years with us

+They stayed close to 18 years in all.
+They were here through every version of what this place became.
 We lost both of them within weeks of each other to old age, and it was incredibly hard.
 Losing either one would have been painful.
-Losing both so close together felt like the closing of an important chapter.
+Losing both so close together felt like the closing of something that had been open for most of our adult lives.

 Hammie at Hidden Bee Farm